vflores10/vflores10.github.io/index.md

 # Vanessa Flore's Portfolio

  This is my home page!
-My name is Vanessa Flores.
-I am a student at Cal State Fullerton and I am a Eletrical Engineering major.
+My name is Vanessa Flores and I am a student at Cal State Fullerton and my major is Eletrical Engineering.

 ## Computer Science Projects

- My Github page is http://github.com/vflores.
+ My Github page is http://github.com/vflores10.

 ### CPSC 120

 * Lab 4, part 1

   This was one of my favorite labs because my partner and I were able to create a program that converts the measurement of volume from milliliters in the metric system to teaspoon, tablespoon, ounce and cup.
-This lab taught me how to use double in code when we have decimals such as the ones found in units of measure.
+This lab taught me how to use doubles in code when we have decimals such as the ones found in units of measure.

 * Lab 6, part 2